N-Yelland/dnd/source/locations/valley_of_lem.rst

     :type: town
     :label_offset: above

-    With the gentle sloping fields of the Lower Lem Valley to each side, and the meandering Lem itself flowing slowly throught the town, for generations Lemford has been a quintessintially quiet and calm farming town.
+    With the gentle sloping fields of the Lower Lem Valley to each side, and the meandering Lem itself flowing slowly through the town, for generations Lemford has been a quintessentially quiet and calm farming town.

-    However, in recent years the peace has been disturbed by the latest snaking arm of the Blightwood, gradually spreading accross the farmland to the North.
+    However, in recent years the peace has been disturbed by the latest snaking arm of the Blightwood, gradually spreading across the farmland to the North.
 Hastily-constructed wooden fortifications are all the townsfolk have to defend themselves against the increasing number of blighted creatures.

-    Despite its pastoral charm, Lemford's strategic importance should not be understated: not only is it a cruicial stopping point connecting Lembrow to the world beyond the Valley, it is also home to one of the Church's precious Refineries, a key source of Reversing Elixir for the Sanitorium at Lembrow.
+    Despite its pastoral charm, Lemford's strategic importance should not be understated: not only is it a crucial stopping point connecting Lembrow to the world beyond the Valley, it is also home to one of the Church's precious Refineries, a key source of Reversing Elixir for the Sanatorium at Lembrow.

     **Notable Locations:**